MicrosoftDocs/win32/desktop-src/direct3d10/d3d10-graphics-programming-guide-effects.md

 ---
-Description: 'A DirectX effect is a collection of pipeline state, set by expressions written in HLSL and some syntax that is specific to the effect framework.' ms.assetid: 'db4c7651-b6a1-4bc3-bcf8-a5cb56c7563e'
+Description: A DirectX effect is a collection of pipeline state, set by expressions written in HLSL and some syntax that is specific to the effect framework. ms.assetid: db4c7651-b6a1-4bc3-bcf8-a5cb56c7563e
-title: 'Effects (Direct3D 10)'
+title: Effects (Direct3D 10)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Effects (Direct3D 10)